ni/nimble/packages/nimble-components/src/tooltip/tooltip.spec.md

 ### Future Improvements

-Attribute for switching between error and info states of tooltip Easier integration with other nimble components
+Attribute for switching between error and info states of tooltip:

+Plan to add radio selector with 'default', 'error', and 'information' states.
+Custom css behaviors for each tooltip state will be added, similar to how .withBehaviors and appearanceBehavior are used in C:\...\nimble-components\src\patterns\button\styles.ts

+Easier integration with other nimble components

 ### Angular integration